The NATS Mentoring Program for Composers

-Composers of vocal music (especially art song and opera) are encouraged to apply for this program.
-Between 8 and 10 selected composers will be paired with a mentor for about 8 months, from October 16, 2022 – June 1, 2023.
-The mentoring will involve one-to-one online contact approximately once a month.
+Composers of vocal music (especially art song and opera) are encouraged to apply for this annual program.
+Around 10 selected composers are paired with a mentor for about 8 months, from mid-October to early June.
+The mentoring involves one-to-one online contact approximately once a month.

 Depending on the schedule of the mentors, the needs of the mentees, and the interests of both parties, the mentors might critique short works, give general counsel about writing for voice, offer advice about resources, point the mentees toward appropriate performers and presenters, give information about recording and publishing opportunities, and just generally be a sounding board for any questions the mentees might have.

 As a special feature of the program, the Cincinnati Song Initiative commissions and premieres a song from each of the composer mentees.
-These have been presented in the “Let It Be New” concert events over the past two years.
+These have been presented in the “Let It Be New” concert events since the program's inception.
 Past mentees also have had the opportunity again to present their works as part of NATS events at the chapter, region or national level.

 There is no cost for the NATS Mentoring Program and no application fee.
 There are no age or stylistic limitations, but the program is intended for those in the early stages of their professional careers or those nearing the end of their formal education.